 Other options for cervical cancer treatment may include:

-The Susan F. Smith Center for Women's Cancers Gynecologic Oncology Program at Dana-Farber/Brigham and Women's Cancer Center provides expert and compassionate treatment for women who have been diagnosed with gynecological cancer or who are a risk of developing it.
+The Susan F. Smith Center for Women's Cancers Gynecologic Oncology Program at Dana-Farber Brigham Cancer Center provides expert and compassionate treatment for women who have been diagnosed with gynecological cancer or who are a risk of developing it.
 The Center's team includes specialists from many disciplines that can help patients and families cope with the physical and emotional effects of diagnosis and cancer treatment.
 The treatment team excels in providing supportive care at each stage of the journey, from diagnosis through treatment and follow-up.

 Patients who come to the Center for cervical cancer treatment will work closely with doctors and other caregivers to develop an individualized treatment plan.
 Patients may also receive nutritional counseling, emotional and spiritual support, financial advice and complementary therapies such as acupuncture and massage.